 Counselling Psychology

 Counselling Psychology is a pluralistic and integrative approach that recognises the uniqueness and complexity of each individual.
 In many countries—including Greece, the UK, and the US—the role of a Counselling Psychologist is sometimes confused with that of a Mental Health Counselor or Counsellor.
 These are distinct professions with different pathways, levels of training, and different bodies regulating each role.
-“Counselling Psychologist” is a protected professional title, and the training typically involves 3–6 years of postgraduate university study, extensive supervised clinical practice, personal psychotherapy and research.
+“Counselling Psychologist” is a protected professional title, and the training typically involves 3 years full time of postgraduate university doctoral -level study/training, extensive supervised clinical practice, personal psychotherapy and research.
 Counselling Psychology is grounded in the Scientist–Practitioner model, which means practitioners are trained to integrate scientific research with clinical expertise to provide effective, evidence-based psychological care.